WealthWaveONE

 Here are a few things you can do to increase your cash flow… - Create and stick to a budget - Develop a written game plan - Reduce spending on expenses like car and home insurance - Reposition your savings - Drop Private Mortgage Insurance (PMI) on your mortgage, if you qualify.
 Always remember, your financial professional can help guide you through these ideas and more.

-There are 3 Big Moves to supercharge your cash flow: You Can Add a Side Gig Earning additional income is almost always a quicker way to reach your financial goals than just trying to spend less.
+There are 3 Big Moves to supercharge your cash flow: You Can Add a Side Gig.
+Earning additional income is almost always a quicker way to reach your financial goals than just trying to spend less.
 A recent survey found that 45% of U.S. workers have a side gig earning an average of $1,122 per month.
 Maybe it’s time for you to get in on the action.
-Or Maybe Start a Business Low-cost business opportunities are out there.
-As Steve Siebold says, find a problem people have and solve it.
+Or Maybe Start a Business.
+Low-cost business opportunities are out there.
+Find a problem people have and solve it.
 By becoming an entrepreneur part-time, you could leverage time outside of your day job.
 As your income increases, a moment could soon come when you transition away from being an employee to being a full-time entrepreneur with even more control of your cash flow.
-Don’t Forget You Can Adjust Your W-2 Allowances Some people celebrate receiving a big tax refund each year.
+Don’t Forget You Can Adjust Your W-2 Allowances.
+Some people celebrate receiving a big tax refund each year.
 If that’s you, consider this: By adjusting your W-2 allowances, more of your cash could be in your paycheck all year long instead of with the IRS.
 But consult your tax professional before making any changes.

 How impactful to your life and income can it be to start a business?
 AND, in terms of creating an income for retirement, how does it compare with growing your savings?
 Wealth Equivalency provides a startling perspective and argument for the importance of creating cash flow by becoming an entrepreneur.